-The following glossary includes definitions of words and expressions that are commonly found in ING's financial press releases, annual report, ing.world and other publications.
+The following glossary includes definitions of words and expressions that are commonly found in ING's press releases, annual report, on ing.com, and in other publications.

 The glossary is offered to enhance your understanding of ING's business and results, but is by no means complete.
 If you can't find a certain definition, please feel free to contact us.